qureai/qureai.github.io/_posts/2017-12-13-deep-learning-visualization-gradient-based-methods.md

 ## Discussions

 We have so far understood both perturbation based algorithms as well as gradient-based methods.
-Computationally and practically, perturbation based methods are not much of a win until although their performance is relatively uniform and consistent with an underlying concept of interpretability.
-The gradient-based methods are cheaper computationally and measure the contribution of the pixels in the neighborhood of the original image.
+Computationally and practically, perturbation based methods are not much of a win although their performance is relatively uniform and consistent with an underlying concept of interpretability.
+The gradient-based methods are computationally cheaper and measure the contribution of the pixels in the neighborhood of the original image.
 But these papers are plagued by the difficulties in propagating back gradients through non-linear and renormalization layers.
 The layer relevance techniques go a step ahead and directly redistribute relevance in the proportion of activations, thereby steering clear of the problems in propagating through non-linear layers.
 In order to understand the relative importance of pixels, not only in the local neighborhood of pixel intensities, DeepLIFT redistributes difference of activation of an image and a baseline image.

 We'll be following up with a final post on the performance of all the methods discussed in the current and previous post and detailed analysis of their performance.